MindviewLLC/MindviewLLC-hugo/content/bibliography/index.md

   4th Edition, 2006.
 Prentice-Hall 1998, ISBN 0-13-187248-6.
   Available for free download.

+- (With Chuck Allison) <a href="https://github.com/BruceEckel/ThinkingInC" target="_blank">Thinking in C Multimedia Seminar</a> (Prepares beginners for C++).
+A seminar introducing the C language, consisting of slides and audio lectures.
+Also includes exercises and solutions. *Updated in 2023 for modern web browsers*.

 - *Thinking in C++*
   - *Volume One: Introduction to Standard C++*, Prentice-Hall 1995; 2nd edition 2000, ISBN 978-0-13-979809-2.
 Available for free download.
   - *Volume Two: Practical Programming*, with Chuck Allison.
 Prentice-Hall PTR, 2003.
 ISBN 0-13-035313-2.
 Available for free download.